mbaeumer/mbaeumer.github.io/_posts/2017-07-16-python-enums.markdown

 {% endhighlight %}

 # Importing an enumeration
-Provided the enumeration above is created and sved in a file named status.py, you can import it as follows:
+Provided the enumeration above is created and saved in a file named status.py, you can import it as follows:
 {% highlight python %}
 from status import Status
 {% endhighlight %}